open-telemetry/sig-end-user/architecture/blueprint-template.md

 Additionally, OTel Blueprints SHOULD optionally include these other sections:

 - Background: A brief introduction to the environment and the audience.
-- Reference Architectures: Links to reference architectures that implemented some, or all of the General Guidelines.
+- Reference Implementations: Links to reference implementations that implemented some, or all of the General Guidelines.
-    It is strongly encouraged to back blueprints with reference architectures that implement them.
+    It is strongly encouraged to back blueprints with reference implementations that implement them.
     This MUST be placed after the Coherent Actions section.
 - Appendix: Any information that would make other sections too verbose.
     Include here sections like code snippets, step-by-step operating guides, common issues and troubleshooting guidelines, etc.